Teen who killed baby rated a high risk to reoffend: program director

 The maximum youth sentence for second-degree murder is four years in custody, followed by three years supervised in the community.

 Peterson also testified a psychologist believes the teen wouldn’t have the ability to internalize the program and make changes in her life.
+Court heard the teen has conduct disorder and the psychologist had concerns about how the teen functions in everyday scenarios.

 The program director at Paul Dojack Youth Centre in Regina testified the teen was rated a five out of five risk to reoffend.